ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 ## Measures and Units (for the guide)

-Measures can either be attached to a Measure Column if there are multiple different measures in your data set, or to an Observation column's `measure` field if all observations in the cube have the same measure.
+Measures can either be attached to a Measure Column if there are multiple different measures appearing in columns throughout your data set, or to an Observation column's `measure` field if all observations in this column of the data set use the same measure.
 Units can either be attached to a Unit Column if there are a mixture of units in your data set, or to an Observation column if all observations in the cube have the same unit.

 The definition of measures and units columns is similar in that it depends on the number of measures/units present in the data set.
 If only one measure/unit is present, then the measure/unit can be defined by being attached to the Observation column, by entering them into their own field in the Observation column's definition.
 When multiple measures/units are present in the data set, they can be defined in their own column so that the column may clearly show which of the possible measures is being counted, or which unit is being used to measure each value in observations.